shom-fr/xoa/doc/howtostart.rst

 Using the library
 -----------------

-Like most of all xarray-based projects, xoa not only provides a :ref:`library <api>` but also :ref:`accessors <accessors>` for a convenient access to part the fonctionalities.
+Like most xarray-based projects, xoa provides not only a a :ref:`library <api>` but also :ref:`accessors <accessors>` for convenient access to part of the access to part of the functionality.
-The two uses are demonstrated in the pratical examples.
+Both uses are demonstrated in the practical examples.